 Ranch Kimball was an artist who had been implementing a contemporary style in Lagoon’s advertisements and park signage since the 1930s or earlier.
 He then went into business with his friends, the Freed brothers, to re-open, fix up and operate Lagoon after it had been closed during the war.

 Robert Freed said of the early changes, “Ranch changed the color scheme from gray and drab to solid colors of all hues.
 That’s about all we did the first year and then we mapped out a long-range program.”

-Thanks to a successful re-opening, the new management was able to revitalize existing features and add others for the 1947 season – all of which shared evidence of Streamline Moderne influences.
+Thanks to a successful re-opening, the new management was able to revitalize existing features and add others for their second season of leasing the park – all of which shared evidence of Streamline Moderne influences.
 There were new buildings around the swimming pool, a new haunted dark ride and older buildings were remodeled.
-Sleek, futuristic rockets replaced the old-fashioned planes that swung over Lagoon Lake and a new miniature train, appropriately named the Streamliner, began the tradition of train rides around lake.
+Sleek, futuristic rockets replaced the old-fashioned planes that swung over Lagoon Lake and a new miniature train (appropriately named the Streamliner) began the tradition of train rides around lake.

 Another 1947 improvement was the auto gate (shown in the ad above).
 Before automobiles became the preferred conveyance to Lagoon, the Bamberger Railroad would drop guests off at the original entrance on the east side of the park.
 Over time, more and more vehicular parking space was added to the west side of the park near the new US Highway 91 (now Interstate 15) that rolled by on its way from California to Canada.

 But even with all of the changes in 1947, there was still the west half of the Midway that didn’t quite match the bold Modern style, particularly the large Dancing Pavilion and original Fun House, which were the largest buildings at Lagoon at the time.